Extended file attributes: Solaris

 Solaris version 9 and later allows files to have "extended attributes", which are actually forks; the maximum size of an "extended attribute" is the same as the maximum size of a file, and they are read and written in the same fashion as files.
 Internally, they are actually stored and accessed like normal files, so their names cannot contain "/" characters and their ownership and permissions can differ from those of the parent file.

 Version 4 of the Network File System supports extended attributes in much the same way as Solaris.

 Windows NT

-On Windows NT, limited-length extended attributes are supported by FAT, HPFS, and NTFS.
+On Windows NT, extended attributes with names of up to 255 ASCII characters and values of up to 65535 bytes are supported by FAT, HPFS, and NTFS, but without support through the Win32 API.
 This was implemented as part of the OS/2 subsystem.
 They are notably used by the NFS server of the Interix POSIX subsystem in order to implement Unix-like permissions.
 The Windows Subsystem for Linux added in the Windows 10 Anniversary Update uses them for similar purposes, storing the Linux file mode, owner, device ID (if applicable), and file times in the extended attributes.

 Additionally, NTFS can store arbitrary-length extended attributes in the form of alternate data streams (ADS), a type of resource fork.
 Plugins for the file manager Total Commander, like NTFS Descriptions and QuickSearch eXtended support filtering the file list by or searching for metadata contained in ADS.
 NTFS-3G supports mapping ADS to extended attributes in FUSE; it also maps file attributes that way.